valenpe7/petrvalenta.eu/_teaching/numerical_methods.md

 </section>

-The solutions of all tutorial exercises and assignment task will be available here: [nbviewer](https://nbviewer.jupyter.org/github/valenpe7/numerical_methods/blob/master/solutions/solutions.ipynb), [binder](https://mybinder.org/v2/gh/valenpe7/numerical_methods/HEAD?filepath=solutions%2Fsolutions.ipynb), [ipynb](https://raw.githubusercontent.com/valenpe7/numerical_methods/master/solutions/solutions.ipynb)
+The solutions of all tutorial exercises and assignment tasks will be available [here](https://valenpe7.github.io/numerical_methods/tutorials/solutions.html) and [here](https://valenpe7.github.io/numerical_methods/tasks/solutions.html).

 The study materials are evolving quickly.
 Therefore, if you find any mistake, please submit an [issue](https://github.com/valenpe7/numerical_methods/issues) to the GitHub project repository.